 Sadhana Forest India is not connected to the electrical grid.
 As a part of our sustainable living, we chose to only use solar and human powered energy.
 Tamil Nadu, the state where Sadhana Forest India is located, currently has a load balance deficit of 34.1% where people sometimes go up to 9 hours without power each day .
 This deficit continues to rise every year throughout India.
 Through mindful energy conservation practices, Sadhana Forest India is able to supply 100% renewable electricity for the needs of our community.

 Our Solar System

-We currently have an XXX Watt solar (photovoltaic) power system, connected to 10 batteries.
+We currently have an 11 kilowatt-hour (kWh) solar (photovoltaic) power system, connected to 10 batteries.
 This system was recently updated in November 2013.

 We also use a submersible solar pump to fill our water tower.
 The water is then gravity fed throughout the community.

 Human Powered System

 On cloudy days we supplement our energy needs with a set of four “exercise” bicycles, which charge the batteries.
 This is a human powered generator capable of producing a maximum of 480 watt-hour (Wh).
 Our participants are always very eager to do this when it is needed.
 This is an excellent tool to educate that energy is a valuable resource that requires serious effort to obtain.

 As a further attempt to utilize human power and to use less current, we have built a bicycle mixie (blender) and plan to build a bicycle powered laundry machine in the future.

 THE COMMUNITY KITCHEN GARDEN TRANSPORTATION RECYCLING COMPOST TOILETS DOMESTIC WATER USE